Help & Advice

 General

-We supply quartz, granite, marble, and quartzite worktops.
-Our catalogue contains over 150 surfaces across all four materials, ranging from classic neutrals to dramatic statement stones.
+We supply quartz worktops.
+Our catalogue contains over 150 quartz surfaces ranging from classic neutrals to dramatic statement stones.
 All are available with a choice of edge profiles and finish options.

 All fabrication takes place at our UK workshop.
 Slabs are sourced directly from quarries and manufacturer partners in Italy, Spain, Brazil, and Turkey, and then cut, edged, and finished to your exact specification at our facility.